-- A: Also known as Comp-A, it is the top competitive level of the country.
+- A: Also known as A-grade, it is the top competitive level of the country.
 It is mostly based around a number of weekend tournaments throughout the UK.

-- B: Also known as Comp-B, it is the intermediate level.
+- B: Also known as B-grade, it is the intermediate level.
 Many weekend tournaments include both A and B competition at the same venue.

-- C: Also known as Recreational or Rec, it is the entry-level division where most of the fun happens.
+- C: Also known as C-grade, it is the entry-level division where most of the fun happens.
 It is key in making the sport accessible to new players.
 There are many Recreational leagues all over the country, and many one-day and weekend tournaments during the summer season, sometimes combined with A and B competition.

-The Brighton Beachcombers are a Recreational team, although for one or two tournaments in the summer season we enter as a Comp-B team and field our very strongest side.
+The Brighton Beachcombers are a C-grade, Recreational team, although we occasionally enter B-grade tournaments and field our very strongest side.
 For more about us, check out our News page and our Code of Conduct.